Ivan Ergić: Perth Glory

 Ergić was born in the coastal town of Šibenik in SR Croatia, SFR Yugoslavia but was raised in the near-by village of Gaćelezi.

 Following the Breakup of Yugoslavia family Ergić fled from the Yugoslav wars to Australia and settled in Carnarvon, Western Australia in 1997.
 The young Ergić later and trained at the Australian Institute of Sport on a government-funded football scholarship.

 Ergić signed his first professional football contract with Perth Glory in 1999 and helped the club finish the regular 1999–2000 NSL season as division winners.
 In the final-series he scored a 'golden goal' in the semi-final to send the club into their first ever final.
-The 2000 NSL Grand Final was held on 11 June and Glory took a three goal lead by half time, but their opponents Wollongong Wolves pulled the game back and it ended in a 3–3 draw.
+The 2000 NSL Grand Final was held on 11 June and Glory took a three-goal lead by half time, but their opponents Wollongong Wolves pulled the game back and it ended in a 3–3 draw.
 The score remained level, even after extra time.
 The Wolves won the penalty shoot-out and Scott Chipperfield won the Joe Marston Medal as man of the match.

 Basel

 2000–01

 In July 2000, Ergić signed for Italian Serie A team Juventus.
 However, he was immediately loaned out to Swiss side FC Basel, so that he could gain playing experience.
 He joined Basel's first team for their 2000–01 season under head coach Christian Gross, who started his second season with the club in that position.
-After playing in one test game, Ergić played his domestic league debut for his new club in the away game on 5 August as Basel were defeated 1–0 by Yverdon-Sports.
+After playing in one test game, Ergić played his domestic league debut for his new club in the away game on 5 August as Basel were defeated 1–0 by Yverdon-Sport.
 Basel started somewhat irregularly into the season, a number of high scoring games, three victories, three defeats.
 They then gathered themselves and climbed to the top of the table.
 However, four defeats in the last five games, through them back to fifth position, at the end of the qualifying stage.
 Ergić scored his first goal with his new team in the home game in the Stadion Schützenmatte on 10 December.
 But his goal could not help the team as Basel were defeated 3–2 by Lausanne-Sport.
 Basel were able to play their home games of the championship group in their new stadium, the St. Jakob-Park which opened on 15 March 2001 and it was sold out with 33,433 spectators on three occasions.
 However, in the second half of the season, the team played eight draws in their 14 matches and so ended the season in fourth position.